Programme*

 9:00 - 5:00Post-Conference Leadership Institute*

-Auckland University of Technology, Room WO1621 (See AUT Map)
+Auckland University of Technology, WG Building Room WG703 (See AUT Map)

 *Separate registration.
 Click here